310th Fighter Squadron: Fighter training

 On 1 November 1991 the 310th was re-designated simply as a Fighter Squadron.
 Although the word 'Training' was dropped, nothing in that role was changed and was the case for all USAF Tactical Fighter Training Squadrons at that time.

 During the late 1990s with the growing use of night vision goggles the 310th has become the principle trainer in this role.
 It was several years later that the squadron began training night-vision goggle qualified pilots.
 Although now well known for night vision training, the 310th FS is also tasked with other pilot training normally in the realms of advanced pilot training.
 One such program is Forward Air Controller, of which the 310th FS is currently the only squadron in the USAF that trains F-16 pilots in this role.
 Each class lasts five weeks and includes twelve sorties intended to test technical knowledge of the program.
 The 310th Fighter Squadron on average graduates thirteen classes of FAC qualified pilots a year.

 Beginning in April 2004 the 310th FS was tasked with all night vision goggle training.
 Pilots going through this training program have to be experienced as the night vision goggles prove to be very challenging.
 New pilots to the training program have known to follow stars in the sky thinking they are following their flight leader.
 In bad weather the goggles can be useless as they depend on some source of light.
 A common training element is to have students fly in a four ship formations on a strike mission having to fight their way in and out against enemy aggressors.
 In all, a trainee will face three to four weeks of training using the goggles including simulator time and eight sorties in the real jet.
 Although it fluctuates, the school often turns out 150 night vision goggle trained pilots a year.

+In May 2023, remaining 310th aircraft and personnel merged with the 309th Fighter Squadron in support of transferring operations to the Lockheed Martin F-35A Lightning II.
+The 310th FS is Luke’s 5th operational F-35A unit.